Samuel Adegbenro

-Samuel Adeniyi Adegbenro (born 3 December 1995) is a Nigerian professional footballer who plays as a winger for Chinese Super League club Beijing Guoan.
+Samuel Adeniyi Adegbenro (born 3 December 1995) is a Nigerian professional footballer who plays as a winger for Egersund.

 A fast and skillful player able to operate at both flanks, Adegbenro can play in the center as well; as an attacking midfielder or striker.
-At Rosenborg he mainly played as a left winger in a 4-3-3 formation.
+At Rosenborg, he mainly played as a left winger in a 4-3-3 formation.

 Club career

 Nigeria

 Adegbenro was born in Nigeria.
 He started his career at local team Prime before switching to Kwara United.

 Adegbenro got ranked as the club's most valuable player by Kwara United general manager, Alhaji Haruna Maigidasanma, after the first half of the 2014 season.

 Viking

-After impressing at trials earlier that winter, Adegbenro moved to Norwegian Premier League club Viking alongside fellow Nigerian, Suleiman Abdullahi, signing a four-year contract 5 February 2015.
+After impressing at trials earlier that winter, Adegbenro moved to Norwegian Eliteserien club Viking alongside fellow Nigerian, Suleiman Abdullahi, signing a four-year contract 5 February 2015.

 Adegbenro made his debut for Viking on 6 April 2015 against Mjøndalen; they lost the game, 1–0.
 Adegbenro scored his first goal in Eliteserien against Molde at home, a match which Viking won by 2–1.
 Adegbenro, accompanied by Suleiman Abdullahi, made a great impact to the team throughout the 2015 season.
 Making 24 appearances this season, Adegbenro scored 5 goals and assisted another 5.

-He was awarded William Danielsen's memory goblet for his debut season at Viking's annual meeting 15 March 2016.
+He was awarded William Danielsen's memory goblet for his debut season at Viking's annual meeting on 15 March 2016.

 The 2016 season resulted in 28 appearances, 3 goals and 1 assist.